-Since the outbreak of 2009 Influenza A (H1N1) virus, local public health departments (LPHDs) have been encouraged to use resources such as local EMS personnel to participate in the vaccination process.
+Since the 2009 outbreak of the Influenza A (H1N1) virus, local public health departments (LPHDs) have been encouraged to use resources such as local EMS personnel to participate in the vaccination process.

-There are two ways that a tribal or local public health agency may partner with EMS personnel to assist with the administration of the Seasonal Flu vaccines.
+There are two ways that a tribal or local public health agency may partner with EMS personnel to assist with the administration of seasonal flu vaccines.
 They are as follows:

 In order to receive approval for vaccination administration, each service will need to complete and submit all appropriate "Medical Guideline and Procedure" documents below:

-- Medical Guidelines and Procedures for Seasonal Influenza Vaccination Administration ?
-INJECTABLE Inactivated (PDF, 74 KB)
+- 2009 - Medical Guidelines and Procedures for Seasonal Influenza Vaccination Administration: INJECTABLE Inactivated (PDF)

 Submit completed Guidelines and Procedures to the appropriate Program Coordinator prior to deployment of this program by the EMS service.